MayankSingh1993/Java-Code-Examples/README.md

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

 - Fork this repository
 - Clone the repository
 - Create a branch
 - Make necessary changes and commit those changes
 - Push changes to GitHub
 - Submit your changes for review

+# Who can participate

+Anyone who is familiar with Java can make the contribution.